sushantcode/MaintainceScheduler/README.md

 - Role-based authentication and authorization is implmented.
 - All frontend routes and backend endpoints are restricted to certain group of users as per the need.
 - All users and application data is stored in SQL database.
+- It provides responsive web app UI to the users.
 - Users sensitive information like password is encrypted before pushing to database.
 - All users can update their basic user info and also change their password after logining into the system.
 - User with admin access can add, remove, and reset password to other users.